crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 "predictions_include_groom_or_bridegroom": False}
 ```

 We recommend using the [glob module](https://docs.python.org/3/library/glob.html) with the appropriate wildcards to get a list of all the images.
 Save the DataFrame as `image_paths_and_predictions.csv`, which you will use later in the assignment.
-To simplify step 7, **you must add "https://s3.amazonaws.com/nets213-hw5/" to the beginning of each image file path**, before saving it as a CSV.
+To simplify step 7, **you must add "https://s3.amazonaws.com/nets213-hw5/" to the beginning of each image file path**, before saving the DataFrame as a CSV.

 4. In the [Amazon MTurk Requester site](https://requester.mturk.com/create/projects/new), sign in to create a new project from the "Other" template.
 The task you are creating is to get workers in India to click on images that represent the word "groom/bridegroom".